Our Mission

 I am very proud and feel very privileged to be the Chairperson of DWL.
 Diversity, in all its forms, is a source of strength and pride.
 The legal profession has come a long way in recognising the valuable contribution that women from diverse backgrounds make to the profession, but there is still a long way to go yet.
 DWL is committed to supporting, mentoring and promoting Diverse Women to enter the profession, remain in the profession, and rise to the highest ranks of the profession.
 We know that you walk with us on that journey.

-— The Honourable Justice Yehia SC, DWL Chairperson
+— The Honourable Justice Yehia, former DWL Chair

 1.jpg